 If required for your honeymoon.

-• Start to plan your hen and stag parties
+• Be ready for your hen and stag parties

-• Arrange for a final fitting of your wedding dress
+• Attend the final fitting of your wedding dress

 And bring along your mum, sister or best friend too!

 • Reconfirm the wedding arrangements with all your suppliers

 Speak to them personally and make sure you have confirmation of dates, places and times in writing from them.